kamiloses/FriendHub-Backend/README.md

 <p>
 Initially, I planned to upload the application as a container on Docker Hub, but I encountered an issue with Maven.
 It was unable to detect one module in the local repository, which prevented me from packaging the project.
-Installing the module locally didn’t solve the issue, so I decided to take screenshots and create GIFs instead.
+Installing the module locally didn’t solve the issue, so I decided only to take screenshots and create GIFs instead.
 </p>
 <br><br>
 <h3>Important</h3>